yix7/mcsds_cs410_project/README.md

 ### Results
+1. A classifier is created to identify if a review is positive or negative.
+Using the training and testing data from 1-star and 5-star reviews, we achieved a classifier with AUC score:0.947; Macro precision: 0.97; Macro recall: 0.947; F1: 0.958.
-1. Adjusted business review rating is generated in file:
+2. Adjusted business review rating is generated in file:
     ```
     output/adjusted_review_result.csv
     ```